Abdulrahmanrihan/DEFY/README.md

+#DEFY
 This website was made by hack club Egypt for a UAE organisation called Defy, which is an oragnisation whose main mission is to help orphans worldwide.

-# Gatsby React Bootstrap Starter

-A GatsbyJS starter that includes
+That GatsbyJS starter originally included

 - react-bootstrap
 - react-icons